TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 ###Handling subscription required
 You can define the compile time symbol TGA_SUBSCRIPTION_REQUIRED to make the login menu require a subscription.
-If the symbol is defined you cannot close the login menu.
+If the symbol is defined you cannot login if you don't have an active subscription and you cannot close the login menu without logging in.
 Pressing X in the top-right corner will quit the application by calling Application.Quit().
 You can also supply your own function for quitting as a parameter for TGASDK.TGA.CreateLoginPanel() for example if you need to bypass your Monobehaviour.OnApplicationQuit handler that calls Application.CancelQuit.

+When TGA_SUBSCRIPTION_REQUIRED is defined you should show the login window when the game app is started (main menu or equivalent).

 ###Custom login menu
 ```csharp